loopandlearn/news/docs/edition/2025-10-15.md

 ## Halloween Candy Carb Counts

-[Here’s a handy chart](https://www.facebook.com/BeyondType1/posts/candy-carb-counts-here-we-looked-them-up-so-you-dont-have-to-happy-halloween-lar/2144170402551621/) posted on Facebook from our friends at Beyond Type 1 to help with dosing for all the yummies.
+[Here’s a handy chart](https://www.breakthrought1d.org/wp-content/uploads/2020/09/Halloween-candy-carb-counts.pdf) from our friends at Breakthrough T1D (previously JDRF) to help with dosing for seasonal yummies.
 Trick or Treat!

-If you don't use Facebook - here's another option: [Breakthrough T1D: Halloween Candy Carbohydrate Counts](https://www.breakthrought1d.org/wp-content/uploads/2020/09/Halloween-candy-carb-counts.pdf)

 - - -